-On the 28th of November, members of the Royal Family hosted a reception for 350 members of the media at Buckingham Palace.
+On the 28th of November 2011, The Queen hosted a reception for 350 members of the media at Buckingham Palace.
 Attendees included famous faces Fearne Cotton and Philip Schofield.
 Of course, William and Kate attended the event too.

-The reception was in aid of the Queen’s Diamond Jubilee celebrations next year and is the first event of its kind for ten years (the previous being for the Golden Jubilee in 2002).
+The reception was in aid of the Queen’s Diamond Jubilee celebrations (2012).
+It was the first event of its kind for ten years (the previous being for the Golden Jubilee in 2002).

-At the reception, Catherine confessed to Grazia’s editor-in-chief that she had only just realised Mulberry made clothes as well as accessories.
-As we know, Kate has a Mulberry handbag.
-The week prior to the reception dinner, Kate was also spotted wearing a Mulberry skirt.
+During the reception, Catherine confessed to Grazia’s editor-in-chief that she had only just realised Mulberry made clothes as well as accessories.

 It is not known which shoes the Duchess wore to this reception.